ZOLEO Satellite Communicator Review

 In some ways, the ZOLEO has the best possible non-emergency messaging on the market.
 You can use your familiar smartphone keyboard, and conversations are organized just like in any other modern messaging app.
 This is fairly consistent across the handful of two-way satellite messaging products on the market.

 The ZOLEO sets itself apart with non-emergency messaging that is seamless across different connectivity types.
 You can have one text chain that works via satellite and via cell/wifi.
 This is a welcome attribute for those traveling in and out of signal and isn't ubiquitous on the market currently.
 It seems like a relatively simple software change that may soon come to the services that don't currently do it.
-Our other Editors' Choice winner doesn't currently work like this, and we wish it did.

 You can also send a preset "I'm OK" message from the app or the ZOLEO device.
 This is similar to other products on the market.
 At the very least, with this attribute and a good understanding between you and your emergency contacts in civilization, if you damage or lose your smartphone you can still let people know that you are safe.

 Our one major wish is that the ZOLEO allowed viewing and composition of customized messages on the device itself.
 On a small device this is going to be a cumbersome prospect.
 Typing in the smartphone app will always be easier.
 Nonetheless, in that scenario in which your smartphone is incapacitated, being able to make valuable and nuanced two-way correspondence is quite valuable.
-The other Editors' Choice winner allows this sort of messaging from the device itself.

 The ZOLEO uses the global and proven Iridium network for its satellite communications.
 Our test team has extensive experience with this communication network and can vouch for it.
 Of the choices for global, two-way communication, it is definitely the best we know of that is available to the private sector.